 - Beginning in 2019, evaluate programs annually to ensure students develop the skills that contribute to innovation and to identify critical holes in academic offerings.

-- Review, revise and re-imagine the Tulsa Curriculum to assure alignment with such skills while maintaining fidelity to the liberal arts core at the heart of TU’s Mission.
+- Review, revise and re-imagine the Tulsa Curriculum to assure alignment with such skills while maintaining fidelity to the core educational values at the heart of TU’s Mission.

 - Revise and/or develop courses, certificates, minors, master degree programs, graduate research initiatives and doctoral programs that encourage students to take advantage of opportunities to learn and develop skills across colleges or to explore complex problems through cross-, multi-, and interdisciplinary lenses.